 Drowning is preventable and Royal Life Saving NSW urges the community to be vigilant at all times when in, on or around water.

-The 45-54 age group recorded the highest number of drowning deaths in New South Wales with 16 deaths (18%).
+The 45-54 age group recorded the highest number of drowning deaths in New South Wales with 17 deaths this year.

 Other at-risk population groups include: